-What would you tell to those who say dog breeding should cease or become ultra-regulated as there are too many dogs in rescue/rehoming centres?
+What would you tell those who say dog breeding should cease or become ultra-regulated as there are too many dogs in rescue/rehoming centres?

 The responsible breeders are the ones who produce healthy, good-natured dogs.
 They also are usually careful about who they sell them to and offer a support service for any setbacks the owner experiences.
 We need to reduce the numerical production of dogs to avoid the re-homing issue.
 Personally I would like to see a legal requirement for people to buy a quite expensive, dog-owning licence before getting a dog.
-It would then be an offence to sell to anyone who did not have a licence.
+It would then be an offence to sell to anyone who did not have a license.
 This would reduce the speculative breeding of dogs and would fund dog wardens and re-homing centres.

 How important is it for a breeder to have an online presence nowadays?